bipinKrishnan/ml-recipe-book/_sources/causal_language_modeling.md

 ```
 We haven't set any value for the ```pad_token``` in our tokenizer(data collator will throw an error otherwise).
 We will set the ```eos_token``` as our ```pad_token```.

-We will also load the data collator for language modelling,
+We will also load the data collator for language modeling,

 ```python
 from transformers import DataCollatorForLanguageModeling